Endmor/Juno-Weather.com-version/README.md

 # todo
 icons may need to be renamed to work properly with the weather.com api

+work out how to change to the night time weather icon

 work out how to add days under the 3 day forecast